Asian green bee-eater: Distribution and habitat

 This is an abundant and fairly tame bird, familiar throughout its range.
 It is a bird which breeds in open country with bushes.
-In Africa and Arabia it is found in arid areas, but is more diverse in its habitats further east.
 This species often hunts from low perches, maybe only a metre or less high.
 It readily makes use of fence wires and electric wires.
 Unlike some other bee-eaters, they can be found well away from water.

-They are mostly seen in the plains but can sometimes be found up to 5000 or 6000 ft in the Himalayas.
+They are mostly seen in the plains but can sometimes be found up to 2000 m in the Himalayas.
 They are resident in the lowlands of South Asia but some populations move seasonally but the patterns are not clear, moving away to drier regions in the rainy season and to warmer regions in winter.
 In parts of Pakistan, they are summer visitors.